clarelhy/my-reactjs-portfolio/README.md

 # My ReactJS Portfolio (Front-end only)

 My personal portfolio webpage using ReactJS and NodeJS for data retrieval.

-Interfacing with Firebase will also be implemented.
+Interfacing with Firebase will also be implemented in future.

 Works with https://github.com/clarelhy/portfolio-nodejs-backend to serve out my personal portfolio webpage.

+See build version at https://github.com/clarelhy/portfolio-build.

 ## NodeJS Back-end

 NodeJS implementation can be pulled from another repository.

 # Getting Started with Create React App